Mediterranean Tomato Bites Recipe

 - 1 cup (4 ounces) crumbled feta cheese

-Freeze option: Cover and freeze assembled unbaked squares on waxed paper-lined baking sheets until firm.
+Freeze option: Cover and freeze unbaked pastries on waxed paper-lined baking sheets until firm.
 Transfer to freezer containers, separating layers with waxed paper; return to freezer.
-To use, remove pastries from freezer 30 minutes before baking and place on greased baking sheets.
-Bake and serve as directed.
+To use, bake pastries as directed, increasing time as necessary to heat through.
+Top as directed.
 Yield: 32 appetizers.

 Reviews for Mediterranean Tomato Bites